hack-the-contract/.github/profile/README.md

 - **Interactive Challenges**: Test and apply your knowledge in dynamic environments.

-## Meet Our Members

-**Profile of @contracthaxor**:

-@contracthaxor is an adept security engineer with a rich background that covers the entire spectrum of the security domain.
-Holding a formal education in Cybersecurity and Risk Analysis from a renowned university, he embarked on his cybersecurity journey with consulting roles, offering extensive security operations, engineering, and purple team services to top-tier companies.
-His journey led him to contribute to the development of leading CSPM tools in renowned cybersecurity firms.

-Currently, his primary focus is on auditing Cosmos SDK chains and CosmWasm smart contracts.
-With a sharp acumen for identifying critical findings in Rust and Go codebases, he is adept at crafting significant test cases and proof of concepts.
-His vast experience in the field is evident from the numerous successful audits he's conducted, showcasing his skill in safeguarding diverse systems.
-He has also been instrumental in technical consensus-related audits involving advanced blockchain modules and implementations.

 **Why Collaborate with Us?**
 - 🚀 Work alongside experts like @contracthaxor and contribute to meaningful projects.
 - 🌐 Engage with a community that's at the forefront of blockchain security research and engineering.